 Entertainment and Media

 Nigeria is set to be the world’s fastest-growing Entertainment and Media country in the next five years.
-Total music revenue in Nigeria had a 9.0% growth to reach US$39 million in 2016 and is set to rise at 13.4% to US$73 million by 2021.
+Total music revenue in Nigeria had a 9.0% growth to reach US$39 million in 2016 and is set to rise by 13.4% to US$73 million by 2021.
 After the United States “Hollywood” and India’s “Bollywood,” Nigeria’s movie industry, “Nollywood”, is currently the third-largest in the world.

 As a result, social media is now leading traditional media as the foremost entertainment medium.
 The entertainment industry in Nigeria, whether in film, music, or art, remains a gold mine for investors.

 Nigeria has some of the best tourism centers in West Africa which are largely base on events.
 Due to the large number of ethnic groups in Nigeria, and also rain forests, waterfalls, and other natural attractions, Nigeria has a rich tourism base.
 The World Travel and Tourism Council estimated revenue related to tourism and travel in Nigeria will exceed $5 billion USD in 2021.
 This will account for approximately 6% of Nigeria’s gross domestic product.

-For instance, some of Nigeria’s tourism centers include; Olumo Rock in Ogun State, Azumini Blue River In Abia State.
-Others are; Yankari Game Reserve in Bauchi State, Tarkwa Bay Beach in Lagos State, Obudu Cattle Ranch in Cross Rivers State.
+For instance, some of Nigeria’s tourism centers include; Olumo Rock in Ogun State and Azumini Blue River In Abia State.
+Others are; Yankari Game Reserve in Bauchi State, Tarkwa Bay Beach in Lagos State, and Obudu Cattle Ranch in Cross Rivers State.
 There are several other undeveloped tourism centers in Nigeria.
 That means investors can make a lot of returns on their investment in this sector.

 Nigeria has the audience to buy great local sporting content but lacks the necessary infrastructure to make local sporting content viewer-attractive.
 Over 50% of Nigerians watch sports content, particularly football, particularly on weekends.
 This figure drops drastically when it comes to local sporting activities.

 This lackluster attitude is a result of poor sports infrastructure and poor capacity development in the Nigerian sports industry.
 Therefore investment in sports in Nigeria will definitely have a huge return.

 This is also one of the most profitable sectors to invest in the Nigerian economy.
 With a population of over 180 million people in Nigeria, the demand for housing is on the increase.
 More so for low-income earners who are in the majority and also for middle-income earners.

-Real estate has been known to be a safe investment heaven with a steady increase in capital appreciation.
+Real estate has been known to be a safe investment haven with a steady increase in capital appreciation.
 This yields high returns over a long period of time.
 Investing in the construction industry will yield much profit within a short period of time.